informa/reactnd-project-would-you-rather-starter/README.md

 **I would like to...**

-- Spend more time around unit testing various part of the app, including getting the data, testing connected components.
+- Spend more time around unit testing various parts of the app, including getting the data, testing connected components.
 - Get auth and create user working
 - Persist data when app refreshed